 Good, excellent. she clapped her hands twice,

 The door swung open wider, as people flooded into the room from the hall.
-Janitors carrying trash cans, vacuums, rags, and spray bottles.
-Warren had his fingers pressed into his temples as he walked out.
+Janitors carried trash cans, vacuums, rags, and spray bottles.
+Warren had their fingers pressed into their temples as they walked out.

 Vert could hear the ghoul mumbling to himself, as she hid in the shadow of the shelves to his left.
 Now that there was light, she could see that he was an ancient‐looking Usul, with a trenchcoat, a grey beard, and short tophat.
-To her, he seemed agitated, or worried, and was skimming through a book on a large pedestal.
+To her, he seemed agitated, or worried, as he skimmed through a book on a large pedestal.

 He threw down a large laminated sheet.
 She looked closer at it.
 It was the map of the library, missing a corner.
 The Usul pulled out another map, and a pen, and circled something on it, then wrote something else under that.

-Rei appeared, floating up from under the balcony.
+Rei appeared, and she floated up from under the balcony.

 Ooww!!
 Shit!!
 My knuckles!
 Rei grabbed her hand.

-The Usul stumbled forward, almost losing his balance, when Sechson rushed out from behind a corner.
+The Usul stumbled forward, and almost lost his balance.
+Sechson rushed out from behind a corner.
 He held the hose’s nozzle at the ghoul, and cranked the lever on it up to maximum.

-The light that the Magi-gun produced blinded everyone, and there was a smashing sound in front of them.
+The light that the magi‑gun produced blinded everyone, and there was a smash in front of them.
 Sechson turned down the beam and lowered it.
-The Usul had been hurled into the book stand, so hard that he’d knocked it over, and he rolled past it onto the ground.
+The Usul had been hurled into the book stand, so hard that he’d knocked it over, and he rolled past it onto the carpeted ground.
 He struggled to get up.
-The side of his face that had been facing the Magi-gun had been erased, with nothing but a blur of dark blue mist to replace it.
+The side of his face that had faced the magi‑gun had been erased, with nothing but a blur of dark blue mist to replace it.
 He noticed this, and went up to feel it.
 Most of his left hand was gone, too.
 The Usul looked to Sechson with a wild, feral anger.
-He grabbed his cane and held it like a hammer, rushing towards the Bori.
-Sechson pulled the lever again, knocking the ghoul of his feet and into the wall behind him.
+He grabbed his cane and held it like a hammer, then rushed towards the Bori.
+Sechson pulled the lever again, knocked the ghoul off his feet, and into the wall behind him.

 Sechson didn’t give him time to finish.
 He let a beam of the concentrated light out from the pack, and it shone into the ghoul.
-He tensed up, began glowing bright, and then, with the sound of a firecracker going off, exploded.
+The ghoul tensed up, began glowing bright, and then, with the sound of a firecracker going off, exploded into ash.

-Warren climbed up, ducking behind the facing of the administrative building’s roof.
-He looked around, making sure that no one could see him.
-He peeked his head over the façade, and at the library.
-The sun was not quite setting, and the bright afternoon had only a few hours of light to spare.
-He squinted, looking to the right of the library.
-His eyes widened.
-People in suits were walking back over, and unmarked cars were appearing around the corner.
+Warren climbed up and ducked behind the facing of the administrative building’s roof.
+They looked around to make sure that no one could see them.
+They peeked their head over the façade, and at the library.
+The sun was not quite set, and the bright afternoon had only a few minutes of light to spare.
+They squinted, and looked to the right of the library.
+Their eyes widened.
+People in suits walked back over, and unmarked cars drove up from around the corner.

-Warren heaved himself up, and ran towards the edge of the building.
-He leapt over the lip of the building’s facing and held the outsides of the ladder, sliding down it and landing with a thud on the ground.
-He ran from the side of the building, to the telephone booth he’d broke the bad news to Lucine in.
-He flung the door open and hurried inside, coins appearing in his hands, and disappearing into the slot.
-He held up a hand, with the phone number to the library written on it, looking back and forth as he pressed it into the pad.
+Warren heaved themselves up, and ran towards the edge of the building.
+They leapt over the lip of the building’s facing and held the outsides of the ladder.
+They slid down it and landed with a loud metallic thud on the ground.
+They ran from the side of the building, to the telephone booth they’d broke the bad news to Lucine in.
+They flung the door open and hurried inside.
+Coins appeared in their hand, and disappeared into the slot.
+They held up a hand, with the phone number to the library engraved on it, and they looked back and forth as they pressed it into the numpad.

 Hm?
 Rei looked over.